junxit/us-congress-bills-113/metadata.md

 - 2013-06-18 — Mr. Reichert moved to suspend the rules and pass the bill.
 - 2013-06-18 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 27 (Roll no. 252). (text: CR H3700-3702)
 - 2013-06-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 27 (Roll no. 252).(text: CR H3700-3702)
+- 2013-06-19 — Received in the Senate and Read twice and referred to the Committee on Finance.